sroach1028/EventTrackerProject/README.md

 -------delete Extinction even corresponding to the given id

-The front end is
+The front-end is an application that allows a user to query the MySql database for information about various 'Animal Extinctions' throughout history.
+The application allows for full CRUD operations.

 ## Technologies

-Spring REST services, Spring Boot, Angular, VS-Code, Java, JSON, Eclipse, Git, GitHub, Postman, MySql, MySqlWorkbench, Atom, HTML, CSS
+Spring REST services, Spring Boot, Angular, Java, VS-Code, JSON, Eclipse, Git, GitHub, Postman, MySql, MySqlWorkbench, Atom, HTML, CSS

 ## Lessons Learned